CtrlK

 Suggestions

-Remove the generic 'When to Use' section which adds no actionable information
+Remove the boilerplate 'When to Use' and 'Limitations' sections, which add no actionable information beyond what the frontmatter description already conveys.

 DimensionReasoningScore